MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 8. Run the WindowsDefenderATPLocalOnboardingScript.cmd file that you just extracted as administrator. **Note** By default the file should be in the c:\users\admin\downloads directory.
 Answer Y to questions presented by the script.

-9. From the Onboarding page in the Microsoft Defender Security Center portal, copy the detection test script and run in the open **Administrator: Command Prompt** window.
+9. From the Onboarding page in the portal, copy the detection test script and run it in an open command window.
+You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choose to **run as Administrator**.

-10. In the Microsoft Defender Security Center portal menu, select **Devices inventory** icon from the left navigation.
-You should now see your device in the list. **Note** It can take up to 5 minutes for the device to be displayed in the portal.
+10. In the Microsoft 365 Defender portal in the Endpoints area, select **Device inventory**.
+You should now see your device in the list.

 ## Proceed to Exercise 3